ayush001010/DeviceTracker-Backend/QUICK_DEPLOY.md

-# Quick Deployment Guide - DeviceTracker
+# Quick Deployment Guide - Mee

 This guide provides step-by-step instructions to deploy the server, web dashboard, and mobile app.